ASoldo/ASoldo/README.md

-- 🐓 Hi, I’m Andrej "RootsterGG" Soldo, a software developer currently shaping the future of tech at Ericsson.
-My journey has been rich and diverse, from game development to full-stack web design, and I'm not done yet.
+- 🐓 Hi, I’m Andrej "RootsterGG" Soldo, a software developer currently shaping the future of tech at RootsterGG.
+My journey has been rich and diverse, from game development to web full-stack, and I'm not done yet.

 - 👀 I’m proficient in both frontend and backend programming, with a flair for languages like C, Go, Rust, and frameworks like Nuxt.js.
 I blend art and programming, having honed my skills as a technical artist in the gaming industry.